-Specialized training was received at hospitals both in the States and internationally on Peripherally Inserted Central Catheters through MD Anderson Cancer Center in Houston, TX, ultrasound training through Vanderbilt University Medical Center in Nashville, TN and Tampa General Hospital in Tampa, FL, subcutaneous port training for insertion and management at Gartnaval Royal Hospital and National Health Trust in Glasgow Glascow, Scotland, Royal Berkshire Trust Hospital in Reading, United Kingdom and Gemeli Catholic Hospital in Rome, Italy.
-Her training at these facilities included ultrasound, PICC, Internal Jugular, Tunneled Catheter, Axillary and Port insertions.
+Specialized training was received at hospitals both in the States and internationally on peripherally inserted central catheters through MD Anderson Cancer Center in Houston, TX, ultrasound training through Vanderbilt University Medical Center in Nashville, TN and Tampa General Hospital in Tampa, FL, subcutaneous port training for insertion and management at Gartnaval Royal Hospital and National Health Trust in Glascow, Scotland, Royal Berkshire Trust Hospital in Reading, United Kingdom and Gemeli Catholic Hospital in Rome, Italy.
+Her training at these facilities included ultrasound, PICC, internal jugular, tunneled catheter, axillary and port insertions.

 Having received her CRNI, Certification in Intravenous Therapy through the Infusion Nurses Society in 1985, CPUI of Certification as a PICC Ultrasound Inserter in 2009 and VA-BC Board Certified through the Association for Vascular Access in 2010, Dr. Moureau supports specialization in nursing practice and is qualified as an Ultrasound Certified PICC Trainer, Basic, Modified Seldinger and Advanced PICC procedures.
 She has been active in the Infusion Nurses Society (INS) since the early eighties, serving in a variety of positions including several years as Chapter President in Northeast Florida, and as a frequent speaker on local, national and international conferences.
-In the Association for Vascular Access (AVA), she served on the Board of Directors as treasurer and director at large for four terms (eight years, was active on multiple committees such as Membership, Public Policy, Education, Publication/Journal and International Liaison as member and chairperson.
+In the Association for Vascular Access (AVA), she served on the Board of Directors as treasurer and director at large for four terms (eight years), was active on multiple committees such as Membership, Public Policy, Education, Publication/Journal and International Liaison as member and chairperson.

-Dr. Moureau has written and published more than 60 articles and 35 education programs with continuing education for vascular access and nursing publications.
-The recipient of the Reader’s Choice Award for her research publication, prestigiously presented with the Association for Vascular Access highest honor of the Suzanne Lavere Herbst award for outstanding contributions to the specialty of vascular access she continues to act as a key opinion leader presenting around the world sharing best practices and evidence on peripheral and central venous catheter insertion and care, ultrasound, infection prevention, preceptor and instruction skills.
+Dr. Moureau has written and published more than 60 articles and 35 educational programs with continuing education for vascular access and nursing publications.
+As the recipient of the Reader’s Choice Award for her research publication, prestigiously presented with the Association for Vascular Access highest honor of the Suzanne Lavere Herbst Award for outstanding contributions to the specialty of vascular access, Nancy continues to act as a key opinion leader presenting around the world, sharing best practices and evidence on peripheral and central venous catheter insertion and care, ultrasound, infection prevention, preceptor and instruction skills.
 Dr. Moureau remains involved with research and literature analysis, sharing her information and interpretation with hospitals, manufacturers and individuals as a legal subject matter expert on subjects specific to PICCs, ultrasound and vascular access.
-She acts as an expert in vascular access for best practice evaluations at hospitals sharing her information and interpretation with recommendations for hospital administrators, attorneys, manufacturers and individuals specific to intravenous and infection prevention practices with PICCs, ultrasound and vascular access.
+She is an expert in vascular access for best practice evaluations at hospitals sharing her information and interpretation with recommendations for hospital administrators, attorneys, manufacturers and individuals specific to intravenous and infection prevention practices with PICCs, ultrasound and vascular access.